 A painter and printmaker, Tovar is known for his assemblage works, graphic style and as a neo-surrealist.
 A native of San Francisco de Macoris, Dominican Republic, he studied at the National School of Santo Domingo.
 In 1963, he began a formative portion of his artistic career in Paris where he remained for two decades.
 A subject of Henri Cartier Bresson’s photography and a member of the artistic vanguard in postwar Europe, by 1968, Tovar had been the subject of numerous solo exhibitions in the region.

 The painting on offer at Sotheby’s bears Tovar’s signature scheme, sharp anthropomorphic figures reminiscent of the landscapes of seminal surrealists, Yves Tanguy, Salvador Dali and Roberto Matta.
-Other notable Latin American surrealists such as Herve Telemaque, H.R.
-Giger, Octavio Ocampo, and Francisco Toledo express the approach to desire and the unconscious seen in Tovar’s work.
+Other names such as Haitian-French painter Herve Telemaque, and Mexican artists Octavio Ocampo, and Francisco Toledo express the approach to desire and the unconscious seen in Tovar’s work.
 With an upward rise in recent years, Tovar’s paintings have consistently out performed their estimates on the secondary market in recent seasons, with the artist’s five highest records, all achieved within the last two years, more than doubling their high estimates in each case.
 La Menace is the first of Tovar’s work’s to reach the six-figure mark in an auction.

 Emannuel Di Donna notes that as the market for Surrealism expands on a global scale, lesser known artists of the movement are being now being embraced.
 “The conception of Surrealism has expanded for collectors from a tight definition of Andre Breton’s group centered in Paris to an embrace of the movement’s inheritors” says Di Donna.
 He adds “the movement’s emphasis on personal creative generation and its goal of harnessing the power of the unconscious mind place it at the origin of a trajectory defined by individual artistic expression that extends to Abstract Expressionism and beyond.”